create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v7.0.0 Released

 *Leipzig, 13th November 2022*: We finally released the new version 7.0.0.
 This version comes with a brand new shader system.
-The default shaders are now highly specialized and therefor very fast.
+The default shaders are now highly specialized and therefore very fast.
 First tests reveal that the shaders are now 2 up to 3 times faster.
 But this also means that custom shaders may be broken now, because all x3d_Num* variables are now removed.
 X3D Authors must now hardcode these values into their shaders, or develop an own system.

 ### New Features